jjdeharo/diario/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+---

+### Español
-**¿Tu solicitud de mejora está relacionada con un problema?**
+**¿Tu solicitud está relacionada con un problema?**
-Una descripción clara y concisa de cuál es el problema.
+Una descripción clara.
 Ej: "Me frustra cuando [...]"

 **Describe la solución que te gustaría**
-Una descripción clara y concisa de lo que quieres que suceda.
+Una descripción clara de lo que quieres que suceda.

-**Describe alternativas que hayas considerado**
-Una descripción clara y concisa de cualquier solución o característica alternativa que hayas considerado.

-**Contexto adicional**
-Añade cualquier otro contexto o captura de pantalla sobre la solicitud de mejora aquí.
+---

+### English
+**Is your feature request related to a problem?**
+A clear description.
+Ex.
+"I'm always frustrated when [...]"

+**Describe the solution you'd like**
+A clear description of what you want to happen.

+---